 Split-level floors, windows pierced through the concrete veil to give a sensation of space and perspective, flights of steps and walkways all add to that feeling of freedom offered by the exterior architecture.
 With the passage of time and new trends towards more spacious, convivial areas, the apartments have been revisited and adapted to the needs of modern life.

 Hôtel des Dromonts

 The resort’s very first building opened at Christmas in 1966, marking the creation of Avoriaz as witnessed by the entrance door handles shaped like the figures 6 and 7.
 The square outside, Place des Dromonts, is the resort’s historic centre and the place that best illustrates the mountain-inspired architecture.

 This hotel, the emblem of Avoriaz, looks like a huge fir cone emerging from the ground and reaching for the sky.
 Its fan-shaped layout opens out onto a panoramic view.
 Facades and roofing blend together in elegant broken lines that follow the mound onto which the building backs.
 The interior is a succession of recesses, portholes, viewpoints and walkways.
 At Hôtel des Dromonts, the lobby alone, through its extravagant layout, is in keeping with the spirit of the first phase of its construction: corners, recesses, split levels, a flight of stairs, criss-crossed walkways and fireplaces in the form of ovens.

 Slate extracted from the quarries of Morzine can be seen in all the bathrooms.
 The curtain and upholstery fabrics are tailor-made in paired tones of mandarin and violet, turquoise and mauve, and camel and mandarin.

-Avoriaz 1800 was designed from the start to be pedestrian-friendly.
-This "no cars" concept marked the beginnings of this resort which continues to innovate for the environment.
+Avoriaz 1800 was designed with pedestrians in mind, in line with the "car-free" concept that marked the beginnings of this resort which continues to innovate to protect the environment.